1924 MAIN STREET • KANSAS CITY, MO • 64108 / 816.471.2177 / © 2017 THE RIEGER HOTEL GRILL & EXCHANGE

 Howard arrived in Kansas City in the fall of 2003 and went to work as tournant at 40 Sardines for chefs Debbie Gold and Michael Smith (who he met at the James Beard House), then helped to open Room 39 as sous chef, then chef de cuisine under Ted Habiger (who he worked with at Union Square Café).
 In late 2007, Howard took the executive chef position at the River Club.
 There he revitalized and updated the city’s premier private dining facility while remaining in the public eye through events at Powell Gardens, Green Dirt Farm, Crum’s Heirlooms, Test Kitchen, and as a featured chef for Chef’s Classic and Cochon 555.
 Howard’s travels have taken him around the US and to Canada, Mexico, Samoa, New Zealand, Italy and France, and through the kitchens of five James Beard Award winners, two Food and Wine Best New Chefs, and five Michelin starred restaurants.
 Howard is thrilled to finally achieve his dream of opening his own restaurant and proud to call Kansas City home.

-Ryan Maybee is a restaurateur with expertise in the fields of wine and spirits.
-He began his career as a bartender at a Kansas City icon, Pierpont’s at Union Station.
+Ryan Maybee is the founder of Manifesto and the Rieger.
+He is a restaurateur with expertise in the fields of wine and spirits.
+Maybee began his career as a bartender at a Kansas City icon, Pierpont’s at Union Station.
 He graduated to hold the position of sommelier at Pierpont’s and created the restaurant’s signature cocktail, “The Library Ladder”, and their 48 page cocktail menu.

 Maybee’s educational efforts paid off as he achieved the first level sommelier certification through the Court of Master Sommeliers, became a Certified Specialist of Wine (CSW) from the Society of Wine Educators, and currently holds the Advanced Level Certification while pursuing the Masters Certificate from the Beverage Alcohol Resource in New York City.
 Further, Maybee won the Martini Gras Bartending Competition in 2002, Bartender of the Year through the Greater Kansas City Restaurant Association (2003), and was a finalist in the international Vinos de Jerez Cocktail Competition (2007).